 - One of the 12 earthly branches and its associated zodiac animal

 - And of course, the history of use of that organ system in various types of treatment

 More on each organ system

 We are currently developing a page of detailed information about each organ system from a Chinese medicine perspective.
-We will be mostly doing these in order of the monthly podcast series we’re doing on the organ systems.
+We will be mostly doing these in order of the podcast series we’re doing on the organ systems.